CurvSurf/FindSurface-BasicDemo-Android/README.md

 This sample source code demonstrates the basic usage of FindSurface for a simple task, which attempts to search for specific geometry shapes in point cloud data.

+**NOTE:** The repositories listed below are presently inaccessible due to internal complications.
+If you have any inquiries or require further assistance in relation to this matter, please contact to support@curvsurf.com.
+We greatly appreciate your patience and understanding during this period.

-[FindSurface library](https://github.com/CurvSurf/FindSurface-Android) is required to build the source code into a program.
-Download the library [here](https://github.com/CurvSurf/FindSurface-Android/releases/).
+[FindSurface library (unavailable)](https://github.com/CurvSurf/FindSurface-Android) is required to build the source code into a program.
+Download the library [here (unavailable)](https://github.com/CurvSurf/FindSurface-Android/releases/).